The Office of Financial Management is led by the Deputy Chief Financial Officer (CFO) and Director for Financial Management.

 OSFM is also responsible for continuous review, re-engineering and streamlining of reimbursable services in the Working Capital and Advance and Reimbursement accounts; monitors the Departmental gifts and bequests activities; and updates the Office of the Secretary Working Capital Fund and Advances and Reimbursement Handbook, the OS Budget Contact Handbook, and the Gifts and Bequests Funds Standard Operating Procedures.

-Office of the Administrative Programs Directorate
+Office of Administrative Programs Directorate

 Gay Shrum, Director